-Monkey Shoulder is a blended malt, produced by William Grant & Sons (whom you may remember from my review of Glenfiddich 15), sometimes called a triple malt because it’s a blend of three single malts: Glenfiddich, Kininvie and Balvenie.
-The rather bizarre name derives from an injury suffered by distillery workers in the old days… Working the malting floor, turning grain with shovels all day long was back-breaking work and often led to a painful shoulder which was dubbed ‘monkey shoulder’.
-While very few distilleries still operate their own malt floor, the name acts as an affectionate tribute to the hardy maltmen of old.
+Monkey Shoulder is produced by William Grant & Sons (whom you may remember from my review of Glenfiddich 15), sometimes called a triple malt because it’s a blend of three single malts: Glenfiddich, Kininvie and Balvenie.
+The rather bizarre name derives from an injury suffered by distillery workers in the old days… Working the malting floor, turning grain with shovels all day long was back-breaking work and often led to a painful injury which was dubbed ‘monkey shoulder’.
+While very few distilleries still operate their own malt floor today, the name acts as an affectionate tribute to the hardy maltmen of old.

-Value: 8 / 10.
-Cant argue at £25 (or £3 for the miniature) for a bottle of this.
+Value: Cant argue at £25 (or £3 for the miniature) for a bottle of this.
 It’s only 40% but there’s a good flavour profile going on.
-Bottled at 46% it would be very interesting!
+Bottled at 46% it would be very interesting however!